CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

-We compare our approach to a baseline, ``ML-VPSTO'', where ML stands for maximum likelihood.
-Instead of computing the probability of constraint violation based on particles, ML-VPSTO uses the same particles to compute mean obstacle trajectories and uses standard VPSTO to generate a solution that avoids these trajectories.
-In addition, running CC-VPSTO with $\eta=0$ can also be seen as a baseline, as this is comparable to using a hard collision avoidance constraint within VPSTO.
-For all MPC simulation experiments, we assumed a replanning frequency of 4 Hz, while setting the planning horizon $T_{\text{MPC}}$ to 5 seconds (mapping to 100 time steps for the rollouts), the maximum number of MPC iterations to 100 and the number of particles $N$ to 100.
+We compare the use of our confidence-based bound $\kbinom$ as a surrogate for the chance constraint (cf. Eq.~\eqref{eq:surrogate-constraint} and Eq.~\eqref{eq:surrogate}) against two alternative approximations: \textit{i)} the naïve MC approximation of the original chance constraint, as proposed in \eg \citet{blackmore2010probabilistic}, and \textit{ii)} the CVaR-based formulation described in Sec.~\ref{sec:cvar}, following the approach of~\citet{yin2023risk}.
+As the main contribution of this work lies in the derivation a new confidence-bounded sample average approximation of a chance constraint, we do not compare against other methods of solving the resulting optimisation problem, such as Model Predictive Path Integral Control (MPPI)~\citep{williams2017information}.
+For a more thorough comparison of VP-STO to MPPI, please refer to our previous work \citep{jankowski2022vp}.
+In addition, we compare our approach to a baseline, that we abbreviate with ``ML-VPSTO'', where ML stands for maximum likelihood.
+Instead of computing the probability of constraint violation based on samples, ML-VPSTO uses the same samples to compute mean obstacle trajectories and uses standard VP-STO to generate a solution that avoids these trajectories.
+In addition, running CC-VPSTO with $\eta=0$ can also be seen as a baseline, as this is comparable to using a hard collision avoidance constraint within VP-STO.
+For all MPC simulation experiments, we assumed a replanning frequency of 4 Hz with a time step of 0.05 seconds, while setting the planning horizon $T_{\text{MPC}}$ to 5 seconds (mapping to 100 time steps for the rollouts), the maximum number of MPC iterations to 100 and the number of samples $N$ to 100.